bayareadiscounts/bayareadiscounts/terms.md

 - Spam or engage in bulk commercial solicitation through the Website
 - Impersonate any person or entity or misrepresent your affiliation with any person or entity

+### No Accounts or Subscription Services

+The Website does not provide user accounts, authentication, or subscription services.
+You cannot create an account, log in, or subscribe to email updates.
+Any preferences (such as eligibility or county selections) are stored locally in your browser and are not transmitted to or stored by us.

 ---

 ## 3. Content Accuracy and Disclaimers {#content-accuracy-and-disclaimers}